dylanfisher/forest/README.md

 Settings

+- [ ] when a setting is references in production.rb precompiling assets fails
 - add documentation for how settings should be added.
 Right now they must be initialized from the i18n en:forest:settings yaml file.
 - [x] better settings UI, ability to set multiple data types, e.g. boolean, or association